-HCC produces clothes for living life.
+HCC clothes are designed and built for living life.
 You'll never find a garment here that requires Spanx, handwashing, or that you can't do jumping jacks in!

 You'll find classic hoodies and tees that aren't so plain, tanks with style, pants and shorts that go with any top, cute and practical comfy undies, and dresses that can be worn for anything from a wedding to a hike!

 Fabrics are selected based on feel and performance for long-lasting comfort, with an emphasis on natural/eco-friendlier fibres.

 I (Keli Schmidt) am the Haliburton Clothing Co.: designer, patternmaker, cutter, sewer, screen printer, CSR and everything in between.
 Every item is designed, made and shipped by me.

 I'm a professional apparel developer - my workshop consists of five industrial sewing machines, a twelve-foot cutting table and an industrial pressing set-up.
 Making clothes is my career, not my hobby.

 My mom handed me my first needle and thread when I was three and I learned to use a machine at eight.
 After a disaster with a store-bought pattern at age eleven I came to the realization that for me, the real fun of fashion design is figuring out how to draft and assemble things.